josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🏆_Good_Sports/⚽️_2026_World_Cup/🐆_DRC_Leopards/📰_how_not_to_report_congo.md

 ## 🌌 Constellations

 📰 🐆 ⛏️ 🪖 — reporting standards, DR Congo, Leopards, football visibility, extraction shorthand, M23, Rwanda-DRC tensions, Lumumba, platform routing, fan panic, and anti-reduction rules.

+Hold this note for a sec:

+*Further media - examples of better practice for discussion/comparison:*

+[📰: The Sun: "TAKE ZAK England World Cup clash is biggest event in DR Congo’s history"](https://www.thesun.co.uk/sport/39596994/england-dr-congo-world-cup-biggest-event-rumble-jungle/) - *this is a really interesting interview, looking at how the team was built; contains a good example of how to address naming changes without overemphasis*

+[📰: BBC: "Why did England struggle against DR Congo - and what can they learn?"](https://www.bbc.co.uk/sport/football/articles/cewqzvnw5v7o) - *with the comparison to Mexico's play and focus on the strength of tactics and strategy, a lot of the potential venom is taken out of the use of "dangerous" as an adjective, although "formidable", or focussing on "dangerous for England" would have improved this*

+[📰: GB News: "England come from behind to beat DR Congo and qualify for last 16 after nervy finish as Harry Kane scores brace"](https://www.gbnews.com/sport/football/england-dr-congo-world-cup-harry-kane) - *again, very tactical, and as a result, far more interesting*

 ---